canonical/wordpress-k8s-operator/docs/tutorial/tutorial.md

 ### Deploy wordpress-k8s charm

 Deployment of WordPress requires a database integration.
-A preferred method in juju is through the native juju relation.
+The preferred method in juju is through an integration.
 In this case, a `mysql` interface is required by the wordpress-k8s charm and hence, [`mysql-k8s`](https://charmhub.io/mysql-k8s) charm will be used.

 Start off by deploying the wordpress charm.
 By default it will deploy the latest stable release of